 The use of language that is appealing is an absolutely essential key.
 The tone used must be perfectly adapted to the target audience, and at the same time, it must depart from conventional words.
 For example, instead of using the typical “Subscribe to our newsletter,” you can say, “Join the 50,000 subscribers who already enjoy our content”.
 In addition, the proposal that is launched to the user must be interesting and offer something of value.
-Incentives and free gifts are always very welcome.
+Incentives and corporate swag are always very welcome.

 Clarity and brevity are essential elements so that the user does not hesitate to click.
 You should not make CTA texts longer than 140 characters.

 Everything should be easy for the potential customer.
 An engagement process that is cumbersome or complicated for the user will never have good results.
 You must ensure agility.
 It is advisable to pay special attention to the loading time of landing pages.